Weather warnings guide

 A dual warning is one warning but covering two different types of weather.
 The combined effect of the two weather types is used to assess the level of impact forecast.
 Each dual warning has a single assessment of impact and the likelihood of impacts occurring and therefore a single colour.

-Any of the seven weather types can form a dual warning in a number of combinations.
+Any of the eight weather types can form a dual warning in a number of combinations.
 This means Wind and rain or snow and ice could be issued as a dual warning.
 In practice, there are certain weather types that are more likely to form a dual warning, with perhaps the most likely being rain and wind.